ink1ing/laziest-brow/README.md

 - `content.js` — Autofill and optional auto-send on ChatGPT.

 ## Changelog
+- 1.2.0
+  - New Quick Start onboarding page launches on first install and from the Options footer; includes core usage tips.
 - 1.1.2
   - Fix preset imports so they always merge into your current list instead of replacing it.
 - 1.1.1